 The Department of Information Technology was established in 2008-2009.
 The Department offers a four year graduate program in Information Technology with an annual intake of 60 students.
 The department offers hands on training to the students to meet the requirements of industry through well-equipped and updated technological laboratories with state of the art equipment under the guidance of highly qualified, experienced and dedicated faculty.

-To develop innovative technocrats as per industry technical needs, social and ethical values of technology development in the Information Technology.
+To develop innovative technocrats with technical skills for industry and society in the field of Information Technology.

 |PO1||Engineering knowledge:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.|